charlescohanlon/sarformer/DOCS_SARFORMER.md

 ## Random Notes

+### Projects

+Cameron: train mlp tokenizer for structured_data
+- I'll need to request more Inodes
-Should validate the weather columns we use so we can cite them
+- Should validate the weather columns we use so we can cite them
+- include columns for whether a value was imputed or not (See that youtube vid)

+Charles: VQ-VAE for RGB and depth instead of DiVAE b/c we don't really care about reconstruction quality, we're more worried about the quality of the representation and VQ-VAE is less expensive to train
+- Need to regenerate the SAR rgb and depth images first
+- Get NAIP and DEM equivalent for nonUS

+Use Norm Attention in Unet?

 Depth data has inf

-Get NAIP and DEM equivalent for nonUS?

 Should log hparams and give runs unique IDs or something

 The data we evaluate on has to be ALL real so no generated times or dates either

-For when we use a learned tokenizer for the structured data, include columns for whether a value was imputed or not (See that youtube vid)

 Explanation:
 So the other day I was thinking and as you guys know pre-training with a masked modeling objective is only a bandaid,